 Though I was looking forward to a lucky bag of a FUJIMI model at New Year, there seem to be no sale schedules for the New Year’s in 2016, and it’s very regrettable.
 Though stock increased, I wanted to buy it this year.
-Anyway the person concerned of FUJIMI seems to rest sufficiently at the New Year’s holiday.
+Anyway, the person concerned with FUJIMI seems to rest sufficiently at the New Year’s holiday.

 I had stocked this Trumpeter Germany army artillery set for five years.
-I buuilt the heavy howitzer the other day, so I have begun to make this one.
+I built the heavy howitzer the other day, so I have begun to make this one.
 The figure set price has been rising recently, how about the quality.

 The mold is not clear carving.
 I improve a little if I sharpen it with a design knife here and there.
 Because the hollow around eyes is emphasized as for the molding of the face, I wonder it is easy to paint.

 These two crews take off a jacket and are the pose of only wearing their shirts.

 This kit includes the complicated parts connection figure.

-I have a pain in my throat from yesterday, and both the nose and the eyes have bad condition.
+I have a pain in my throat from yesterday, and both the nose and the eyes have a bad condition.
 Possibly does cedar pollen fly now?
 The person with hay fever may get a symptom early this year because Japan is warm.
 The filing of the howitzer shell, it takes time because there are many numbers and size is very small.

 Though the mass production of the shell was already experienced at the last German howitzer kit, a further number is attached to this kit… It can be said it is the equal volume as the figures.
-It’s interesting that there are four kinds of shells.
+Interestingly, there are four kinds of shells.